 Once you have reached Zadar (the most comfortable way being by plane, since there are daily flights to this destination from all corners of the world), you can get on your yacht or catamaran and get this dream sailing holiday started.
 The first destination, Vrgada, is famous for its natural beauty.
 With beaches of golden sand, surrounded by pine trees, this island creates an atmosphere people describe as “the Mediterranean as it once was.”
 Visiting this place feels like a trip back in time.
 The tourists are greeted on a mule, which is a part of a long-standing tradition.

-This is just how this islands is, full of authenticity and culture.
+This is just how this island is, full of authenticity and culture.
 In Vrgada, you can get a slow start to this exciting journey and relax.
 For those who like serenity and nature, this is the moment to spend the day on the peaceful beach and stare at the sky, blessedly illuminated by thousands of stars.

 Day Two- Vrgada to Sali